How to Pack a Cooler like a Pro

 Block ice

-Just fill up any loaf pan, casserole dish, or large reusable container with water and freeze it.
-Depending on the size of water you’re trying to freeze, this process can take some time, so start a day or two before your trip.
+You can freeze water in any loaf pan, casserole dish, or large reusable container.
+Depending on the size of the water you’re trying to freeze, this process can take some time, so start a day or two before your trip.

 Cubed or crushed ice